hodor-sec/Evasion/AMSI_Bypass/README.md

 # Manually loading ASBBypass and Rem_proc_inj

 Using DLL's
- - Compile projects and use "ASBBypass.dll" and "Rem_proc_inj.dll"
+ - Compile projects and use "ASBBypass.dll" OR "AmByp.dll" and "Rem_proc_inj.dll"
  - Use already compiled binaries in folder "Bins"

-## 1. Usage ASBBypass
+## 1. Usage AMSI Bypass
 ### C#

 Loads the AMSI bypasser.